-Every new student is required to attend an orientation program when they first arrive.
+Every new student is required to attend International Student Orientation and Traditional Orientation when they first arrive.
 This program will introduce students to staff, new and current students, and to the University and community.
 Please refer to the SUU Orientation & Thunder Academy to register and for more information http://www.suu.edu/ss/orientation/.

 Without completing a placement test, students will be placed in the lowest level math (Math 0950) and be required to take two English courses (ENGL 1010 and ENGL 0990).
 To start in a higher level math class or to bypass ENGL 0990, students will need to complete a placement exam, offered in SUU’s Testing Center.

 Testing Center - Testing Center website.
 Contains more information for registering for a placement exam.

 Before registering for the first semester, it is recommended that students contact their Academic Advisor who can help prepare their class schedules.
 To find your Academic Advisor, visit: Academic Advisors

 If you have previously attended an international institute of higher education, you may wish to transfer your credits to SUU.
 To allow time for the University to determine which credits will meet its requirements, please submit your evaluated transcripts and translated course syllabi.
 This flowchart is helpful in understanding the process.